 American Sign Language

 ASL classes are sequential.
 We recommend not taking them until you can take them in order.
 We only offer each one once a year, so if you miss ASL 2 in the winter, you have to wait until the following academic winter to take it.
-PLEASE DO NOT CONTACT (EMAIL OR BY PHONE) LECTURER AND/OR LANGUAGE ASSISTANT TO REQUEST A PTE NUMBER.
+PLEASE DO NOT CONTACT (EMAIL OR BY PHONE) LECTURER AND/OR INTERPRETER TO REQUEST A PTE NUMBER.

 Please note that ASL courses completed at another institution during Winter 2019 and beyond will not transfer into UCLA as exact equivalents to our ASL courses.
 Students will need to take a placement exam to determine which level of ASL is appropriate for them here at UCLA.

-Please contact ASL instructor Benjamin Lewis to set up an appointment to take the exam.
 The exam consists of two parts – receptive and expressive.
 For the receptive portion, students will watch a video and answer questions on a sheet of paper.
 For the expressive portion, students will sign with Ben in an “interview” style, where they answer questions.

 UCLA Undergraduate Sign Language Club: